-There are abundant blessings in being a grandparent.
+There are abundant blessings in being a grandparent, and a lot of deep satisfaction.
 Granted, there are challenging family situations which take a toll on grandparents, however when you examine these benefits—and many are supported by research—there are many reasons to smile.
-Here are four to consider:
+I won’t try to detail all of them now, but here are four to consider:

-Last, “retail therapy.”
-Okay, this one is based more on personal observational data, but I’ve noticed a definite flood of positive endorphins flowing when my wife, who is “Nana” to eleven, purchases or creates gifts to give her grandchildren.
-It begins with finding and buying the perfect gift or card, but extends as she watches her grandchildren open or use that gift—she receives a second burst of endorphin joy.
-My role is to balance the books and make sure there are always available funds for these important purchases.
+Okay, this one is based more on personal observational data, but I’ve noticed a definite flood of positive endorphins flowing when grandparents I know well (grandmothers especially) purchase or create gifts to give their grandchildren.
+It begins with finding and buying the perfect gift or card, but extends as they watch a grandchild open or use that gift—giving them a second burst of endorphin joy.
+It means there’s also a place for balancing budgets to make sure there are available funds for these important purchases.

 It’s undeniable: the benefits of grandparenting abound, and they’re growing.
 Although there is much more research focused on parent-child relationships, fresh insights are emerging which let the “light of grandparenting” shine.
 And it’s a win-win for us, demonstrating that Grandkids Matter and bringing more shining smiles to our faces.

 What brings a smile to your face most often as a grandparent?
 Share the joys with other like-minded grandparents on our Facebook page.